 A passion for the arts is vital, as is a keen interest in working with a wide range of people of all ages and backgrounds.
-You will also need to be highly committed, passionate and responsible as this course requires you to work and study outside of school.
+You will also need to be highly committed, adaptable, passionate and responsible as this course requires you to work and study outside of school in a range of environments.